umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 To this end, property editors have been split into two, individually reusable parts; the server implementation and the client implementation.

 As a consequence, a property editor must now define both which client and server implementation to use.
-Details can be found in [this article](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/tutorials/creating-a-property-editor).
+Details can be found in [this article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor).

 * #### Property value converters for package.manifest based property editors

 The `package.manifest` file format is no longer known on the server side.
 It has been changed to be a purely client-side responsibility (and it has adopted a new format and a new name).
 If you have implemented a property value converter for a property editor defined in a `package.manifest` file, you will likely need to make a small change to the property value converter.&#x20;

 The property value converter must implement `IsConverter()` to determine if it can handle a given property.
-In this implementation, it is quite common to use the EditorAlias of the passed in IPublishedPropertyType.
+In this implementation, it is common to use the EditorAlias of the passed in IPublishedPropertyType.
 However, in Umbraco 14 you should use the EditorUiAlias instead.

-More details can be found in [this article](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/tutorials/creating-a-property-editor/custom-value-conversion-for-rendering).
+More details can be found in [this article](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor/custom-value-conversion-for-rendering).

 * **UmbracoApiController breakage**